Rhapsodizer/CC_Project/README.md

 </details>

 ## 1. Description <a name="description"></a>
-(A description of what the project is about, what you want to convey, how do you envision it (an artistic installation? a webapp?) and what it actually does, so what is the user experience)

 This project aims to create a simple and user-friendly Loop Station.
 This application has been built with the idea to be used as an artistic installation, in which one or more users can interact with it in a few clicks.
 It allows to create simple intstruments that require little-to-no musical knowledge or IT skills, so that anybody is able to express themselves and enjoy the music they create.

 ### 1.1.
 Challenges, accomplishment and lessons learned <a name="cal"></a>
-(What kind of challenges did you run into for this projects, what kind of accomplishment are you proud of and and what did you learn during the project?
-Few lines for each question.)

 The main challenge was to create synchronism for the independent instruments.
 This lead us to establish a hierarchical structure in which the **Loop Station Manager** dictates all the actions to perform.